-The plug-in is easy to install and creates a XML sitemap of your blog which is updated and sent to Google whenever you write new posts.
+The plug-in is easy to install and creates an XML sitemap of your blog which is updated and sent to Google whenever you write new posts.

 • Guest Blog for Links and Reputation

-Guest Blogging has become even more important after Google Panda, as it represents a simple way to get other blogs to link back to you.
+Guest blogging represents a simple way to get other blogs to link back to you.
 Make guest blogging a weekly habit.

 • Experiment with Post Length